 Kelsey August is the owner of Lone Star Direct, a marketing firm she founded at 24 years old.
-She is also the CEO of Bona Dea Gluten Free, an Ancient Grain Baking Mix company.
 She has been a serial entrepreneur for the last two decades.
 She loves to create and grow business ventures.

-Kelsey has been a Board Member and President of EO, The Entrepreneurs Organization; has served on the Board of Athletics for Ohio University and was also the President of the American Marketing Association.
-She has won distinguished awards along the way; Austin Under Forty Winner, was finalist for Ernst and Young Entrepreneur of the Year, was the youngest female entrepreneur to make the Inc 500 fastest growing company list.
+Kelsey has been a Board Member and President of EO, The Entrepreneurs Organization; has served on the Board of Athletics for Ohio University; and was also the President of the American Marketing Association.
+She has won distinguished awards along the way: Austin Under Forty Winner, was finalist for Ernst and Young Entrepreneur of the Year, and was the youngest female entrepreneur to make the Inc 500 fastest growing company list.

-Kelsey has been an active Angel Investor since 1998.
+Kelsey has been an active angel investor since 1998.
 She enjoys mentoring her portfolio companies.
-She has participated as a mentor in SKU (formerly Incubation Station) and joined the CTAN Board at the start of 2017.
+She has participated as a mentor in SKU (formerly Incubation Station) and is currently at mentor at ATI.
+Kelsey joined the CTAN Board in January 2017.

 Laurie Cercone has been a senior sales leader for both small to Fortune 50 companies.
 With a BBA in Marketing and Finance from UT Austin, she started her career with Mobil Oil managing both company-owned and franchised operations in both Houston and Southern California.
 After leaving Mobil, she joined a food startup, where she grew the company from $2M to over $100M, and stayed on after being acquired HJ Heinz.
 As a Division Sales Manager, she managed several of Heinz’ newly acquired subsidiaries.
 She now manages the sales division, for Vie de France, a manufacturer of high-end bakery products where she oversees retail and foodservice channels.
 She specializes in building and managing sales teams, hiring and managing brokers, building distribution, and managing corporate-account relationships.